jakejarvis/comp20/messages/README.md

 allow them to log into Facebook as the user.

-Our lab JavaScript cannot acccess files from messagehub.herokuapp.com because the server does not allow tuftsdev.github.io or out local machine as an origin using CORS.
+Our lab JavaScript cannot acccess files from messagehub.herokuapp.com because the server does not allow tuftsdev.github.io or our local machine as an origin using CORS.